dannybauman/30-day-map-challenge-2025/maps/04-my-data/scripts/README.md

 Raw exports stay inside `private-data/`; only the filtered GeoJSON is committed.

+## Platform Upload Notes

+When uploading the generated GeoJSON to AI development platforms:
+- **Lovable**: Supports `.geojson` file uploads directly ✅
+- **Bolt.new**: Does NOT support `.geojson` file uploads ❌
+  - Workaround: Convert to `.txt` extension or embed GeoJSON inline in JavaScript
+- **Other platforms**: Check file upload support for `.geojson` files

+The GeoJSON file can be used directly in code by loading it as JSON or embedding it inline if needed.

 ## Timeline Format Support

 The script handles Google Timeline `semanticSegments` format: